StackOps/python-automationclient/_sources/Zone.txt

 Remove a specific profile property
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To delete a zone property you must to specific the ID zone and the key of it
+To delete a zone property you must specific the ID zone and the key of it

 .. code-block:: bash